docusealco/docuseal/docs/api/csharp.md

       "schema": {
         "type": "integer"
       },
       "description": "The unique identifier of the submitter to end the list with.
-It allows you to receive only submitters with id less than the specified value."
+It allows you to receive only submitters with an ID less than the specified value."
     }
   ]
 }